feliciaiveliz/100-days-of-code/log.md

 **Thoughts:** Yay!
 I leveled up on Codewars!
 I remember a couple weeks ago I couldn't even understand what to do, how to write the code, or what kata meant.
 Everyday I'm practicing exercises and it's helping to solidify concepts in my head.

 **Link to work:** [codewars](https://www.codewars.com/users/Felicia%20Bacon), [personal website](https://feliciabacon.home.blog/)

+### Day 2: June 15, 2019 - Saturday

+**Today's Progress**: Went out of town today, didn't get too much done.
+I did about an hour of reviewing hashes, will look at Anki cards.

+**Time Spent**: 1 hour

+**Thoughts:** It's crazy what one day can do for your memory.
+Even small bits of reviewing one day can help you later on.
+I will do more tomorrow since I will be home.